alenfrey/Mandarina/README.md

 Mandarina
 ======
-**Mandarina** is a friendly personal Data Science library for Python
+**Mandarina** is a friendly Data Science library for Python

 ## Functionality

 At the moment, Mandarina provides the following modules:
 - Csv file functions
 - Random data generators
-- Function benchmarking tools
+- Code benchmarking tools
 - Tools to work with files and directories
+- Scheduling functions

 ## License
 * Check the [LICENSE](https://github.com/sunpip/Mandarina/blob/master/LICENSE) file